Citadel of Pamplona: The citadel today

-Currently the park is located in the centre of the city.
-The park is surrounded on all sides by another famous park in Pamplona known as Vuelta del Castillo, which has remained the largest area for greenery in Pamplona throughout the years with no military buildings being built in this area.
+Currently, the park is located in the centre of the city.
+The park is surrounded on all sides by another famous park in Pamplona known as Vuelta del Castillo, which has remained the largest area for greenery in Pamplona throughout the years, with no military buildings being built in this area.

-After the installation of the parks to the city in combination with the historical military park (known in Spanish as La Planta de la Ciudadela), including outside spaces it adds up to a total area of 275,840m₂ which was made official on July 23, 1966.
-Various possibilities were suggested for the purpose that should be given to it.
+After the installation of the parks to the city in combination with the historical military park (known in Spanish as La Planta de la Ciudadela), including outside spaces, it adds up to a total area of 275,840m₂, which was made official on July 23, 1966.
+Various possibilities were suggested for its purpose.
 In order to resolve this, an enquiry was launched in 1971 in different parts of the city.
-The result of this enquiry was that the military park along with the adjacent land, such as "the green areas with restored historical buildings" were to be given regular maintenance.
-It was proposed that these areas were the most valued areas of the city and as such it was suggested to leave these areas to be exclusively an area untouched by the construction of new buildings.
+The result of this enquiry was that the military park along with the adjacent land, such as "the green areas with restored historical buildings", were to be given regular maintenance.
+It was proposed that these areas were the most valued areas of the city, and as such, it was suggested to leave these areas to be exclusively untouched by the construction of new buildings.
 The area was only to be habituated to a small "medieval city" or used for sports events.

-In 1972, the City Council decided to leave the old artillery building where it was originally located (next to Yanguas and Miranda street at the eastern end of the Citadel where the bus station has now been built) in order to respect the surroundings of the fort.
+In 1972, the city council decided to leave the old artillery building where it was originally located (next to Yanguas and Miranda street at the eastern end of the Citadel, where the bus station has now been built) in order to respect the surroundings of the fort.
 In December, the council requested for the government to declare the military park as a Natural Historic-Artistic Monument.
-The request was granted the following year, thanks to decree 332 on February 8 in 1973.
+The request was granted the following year, thanks to decree 332, on February 8 in 1973.

 The Citadel was designed to be a perfect five-pointed star pentagon.
 However, at the end of the 19th and at the beginning of the 20th century, the strongholds of Saint Anthony and Victoria (the two pointed towards the centre of the city) were partially demolished.
 This was done to allow the construction of the first residential expansion of Pamplona.
 With some new houses and new barracks outside the city walls, as well as the street, Avenida del Ejército in 1971, it determined its current shape.

 The House of Congress and the Auditorium of Navarre (an autonomous community located in a province in northern Spain) were built on the remains of the Saint Anthony stronghold.
 In November 2007, the city had finished building the new bus station in Pamplona.
 The station was constructed and buried under a glacis, next to the citadel.